Now that you've made the decision to go to university in 2022/23, find out how to successfully complete your UCAS application before the deadline

-When it comes to registering your details and completing your application, you can do this through your school or college and they'll send it to UCAS on your behalf.
-However, it's important to confirm the college deadline, as this may be earlier than the one set by UCAS.
+You can either register and complete your application using the UCAS online system or do it through your school or college and they'll send it to UCAS on your behalf.
+However, with the latter it's important to confirm the deadline, as it may be earlier than the one set by UCAS.

 Applying for university through UCAS

-The UCAS process for 2018 entry is already underway, but completed applications cannot be submitted to UCAS until 6 September 2017.
-The 2017 entry application fee was £13 for a single choice, rising to £24 for two choices or more.
+The 2022 application fee is £22 for a single choice, rising to £26.50 for two choices or more.
 Your college may collect the payment for entry, or could ask you to pay UCAS directly.